Govind Swarup: Stanford

 In 1959, Swarup developed a technique for the round-trip transmission of phase measurements that enabled the phase equalization of all 32 antennas in an array to be carried out in minutes rather than weeks.
 Published in 1961, this technique has been used in radio interferometers world-wide.

 In 1962 Swarup used the Stanford compound-grating interferometer to examine Cygnus A. Previous researchers had shown that the radio galaxy contained two distinct radio lobes.
 In 1963 Swarup reported the presence of a continuous "bridge" of radio emissions between the two lobes, the first instance of a steep spectrum bridge.
 Such bridges are used to estimate the age of a radio galaxy.

 Kalyan Radio Telescope

 Returning to India on April 2, 1963, Swarup began to assemble a group at the Tata Institute of Fundamental Research near Mumbai.
-With the antennae from Potts Hill, they constructed the Kalyan Radio Telescope, the first radio telescope array in India.
-Located at Kalyan, near Mumbai, India, it was completed in 1965.
+With the antennae from Potts Hill, they constructed the Kalyan Radio Telescope, the first radio telescope array in India, which was completed in 1965.
+The site was located at the southern end of the abandoned Kalyan Airstrip.